IsaacLeblois/GameServer/README.md

-# 🕹️ Futuristic Multiplayer Demo – Obsidian Portfolio
+# 🕹️ Game Multiplayer Server Demo – Portfolio

-This is a **real-time multiplayer demo** built for the Obsidian portfolio.
+This is a **real-time multiplayer demo** built for my portfolio.
 It simulates multiple users controlling glowing blocks on a shared futuristic grid using **WebSockets** and **HTML5 Canvas**.
 The interface features a cyberpunk aesthetic, smooth animations, and live interaction between connected clients.

 ## 🌟 Highlights